awsdocs/aws-codeartifact-user-guide/doc_source/describe-package-version.md

 ## Update package version status<a name="update-package-version-status"></a>

-You can update the status of a package version using both the CLI and console\.For more information on package version status, see [Package version status](packages-overview.md#package-version-status)\.
+You can update the status of a package version using both the CLI and console\.
+For more information on package version status, see [Package version status](packages-overview.md#package-version-status)\.

 ### Update package version status \(CLI\)<a name="update-package-version-status-cli"></a>